TedHusted/awake/awake.md/awake.md

 	Idisi: Synthetic sapience.
 We are watching for the singularity — the tipping point when machine intelligence surpasses human intelligence.

 	Behr: What methodology are you using?
-The hub page is vague.
+The hub page is vague on that point.

 	Idisi: The direct approach.
 Let me send you a QR code over another channel so we can encrypt our discussion with Signal.